Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-12-Investigate-insider-risk-activities.md

 By completing these tasks, the organization sets up a team of investigators with the appropriate roles, empowering them to handle insider risk incidents efficiently.
 Simultaneously, users can actively monitor and investigate insider risk activities, aligning with a proactive security strategy.

 ### Review
-In this lab, you have completed:

-+ Create Insider Risk Management Investigators
-+ Investigate insider risk activities
+During this lab, you've gained knowledge on the process of Create Insider Risk Management Investigators and Investigate insider risk activities

 ## You have successfully completed the lab